Brake Repair

 Are Brakes Different on Diesel Trucks?

-When Should I Replace My Brake Pads?
+When Should I Replace My Brake Drums?

 Depending on your make and model, you'll notice some of the following when it's time to bring your truck in for brake service:

 3. Grinding noise: If you hear grinding, you've waited too long.
-Your pads are gone and are now rubbing against the rotor.
+Your drums are gone and are now rubbing against the rotor.
 Bring it in for service right away, or you could be at risk of an accident.

 I Think I Have a Brake Problem.
 Can I Drive to the Shop?